 Gaming Performance: If you are invested in gaming, the Motorola MB8600 seems like a better choice, courtesy of the AQM support for further lowering the network latency.

 RAM: This is where the Arris SB8200 scales beyond most of the other modems in the retail space, with 3GB RAM.
-A higher chunk of RAM guarantees better modem performance, by making it more suitable for UHD streaming and handling multiple networking streams with ease.
+A higher chunk of RAM guarantees better modem performance, making it more suitable for UHD streaming and easily handling multiple networking streams.

 Overload Protection: If you stay in a locality where power surges are common, the MB8600 is a better modem to purchase courtesy of the circuit-protection support.